Qhax11/Shadow-Samurai-Showcase/README.md

 The class utilizes an FBehaviorServiceInitParams struct to initialize itself.
 This struct provides all the necessary references (like the Enemy, EnemyController, and Hero) upon creation, ensuring that each service has access to the data it needs without having to manually find it.

-- Core Functionality: The base class provides common helper functions that all decision-making services might need.
+- <ins>Core Functionality:</ins> The base class provides common helper functions that all decision-making services might need.
 A key example is ApplyDirectionPoliciesToMovementAbility(), which determines the AI's movement direction based on pre-defined policies, such as moving away from the player's last direction or a random direction.
 This approach ensures that the logic for common tasks is centralized and reusable, preventing code duplication.

-- Service-Oriented Architecture: This base class is a critical part of the system's service-oriented design.
+- <ins>Service-Oriented Architecture:</ins> This base class is a critical part of the system's service-oriented design.
 By inheriting from UBehaviorDecisionServiceBase, new decision-making services can be easily added to the AI.
 Each new service can implement its own specific logic while still benefiting from the shared initialization and helper functions provided by the base class.
 This modularity makes the system highly scalable and easy to maintain.

 #### **2.2.2 Get Best Movement**

 The UBDS_GetBestMovementChain is a specialized service responsible for determining the optimal movement sequence for the AI.
 It operates as part of the Behavior Decision component, evaluating various movement "chains" based on a dynamic scoring system to select the most advantageous one for the current combat situation.

-- Dynamic Scoring & Decision Logic: This service works by assigning a score to each potential movement chain.
+- <ins>Dynamic Scoring & Decision Logic:</ins> This service works by assigning a score to each potential movement chain.
 The chain with the highest final score is chosen.
 The score is calculated by combining multiple factors, each handled by its own dedicated function:
 ```c++
 UMovementChainAsset* UBDS_GetBestMovementChain::GetBestMovementChain(TSubclassOf<UGAS_GameplayAbilityBase> SelectedAbilityClass)
 {